FOR508: Advanced Digital Forensics and Incident Response

 9:00 AM - 5:00 PM

-Critical to many IR teams detecting advanced threats in the organization, memory forensics has come a long way in just a few years.
+Now a critical component of many incident response teams that detect advanced threats in their organization, memory forensics has come a long way in just a few years.
 It can be extraordinarily effective at finding evidence of worms, rootkits, and advanced malware used by an APT group of attackers.
-While traditionally solely the domain of Windows internals experts, recent tools now make memory analysis feasible for anyone.
+Memory analysis traditionally was solely the domain of Windows internals experts, but the recent development of new tools makes it accessible today to anyone especially incident responders.
 Better interfaces, documentation, and built-in detection heuristics have greatly leveled the playing field.
-This section will introduce some of the newest free tools available and give you a solid foundation in adding core and advanced memory forensic skills to your incident response and forensics armory.
+This section will introduce some of the newest free tools available and give you a solid foundation in adding core and advanced memory forensic skills to your incident response and forensics capabilities.

 CPE/CMU Credits: 6